Ed Paschke

-Edward Francis Paschke (June 22, 1939 – November 25, 2004) was an American painter of Polish descent.
+Edward Francis Paschke (June 22, 1939 – November 25, 2004) was an American painter.
 His childhood interest in animation and cartoons, as well as his father's creativity in wood carving and construction, led him toward a career in art.
-As a student at the School of the Art Institute of Chicago he was influenced by many artists featured in the Museum's special exhibitions, in particular the work of Gauguin, Picasso and Seurat.
+As a student at the School of the Art Institute of Chicago he was influenced by many artists featured in the museum's special exhibitions, in particular the work of Gauguin, Picasso and Seurat.

 Life

-Paschke was born in Chicago in 1939, where he spent most of his life.
-He received his bachelor of fine arts degree from the School of the Art Institute of Chicago in 1961, and later his master's degree in Art in 1970 from the same school.
+Paschke was born in 1939 in Chicago, where he spent most of his life.
+He received his bachelor of fine arts degree from the School of the Art Institute of Chicago in 1961, and later his master's degree in art in 1970 from the same school.
 Drafted into the Army on November 4, 1962, he was sent to Fort Polk, Louisiana, where he worked in the Training Aids Department, working on projects including illustrations for publications, signs, targets and manuals to explain weapons and procedures to incoming troops.
-He became a regular illustrator for Playboy Magazine, specializing in colorful sexually suggestive images that reflected his own fine art.
+He became a regular illustrator for Playboy Magazine, specializing in colorful, sexually suggestive images that reflected his own fine art.

 In 1976, he started to teach at Northwestern University.
 He was a sensitive and supportive professor, often inviting students to his Howard Street studio and forging personal relationships.
 He sometimes allowed his students to paint on his works-in-progress in his studio, explaining that it would keep him from falling back on his trademark "gestures."
 He even embarked on a collaboration with Northwestern student Steve Albini of Big Black, though it is not known if any finished product came from the collaboration.

 On November 22, 1968, Paschke married Nancy Cohn; with whom he had a son Marc, and a daughter Sharon.

 Paschke lived and worked in Chicago, where he died in his house on Thanksgiving day, 2004, apparently of heart failure.
 His wife Nancy Paschke was an artist as well and died seven weeks after him on January 17, 2005, in Chicago.